Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

 In this work, we utilize two primary datasets: MicroLens~\cite{ni2023microlens} and Bili\_Movie (the Bilibili movie domain of the NineRec benchmark\cite{zhang2023ninerec}).
 The MicroLens dataset serves as a large-scale benchmark for micro-video recommendation, comprising millions of user–video interaction records along with rich multimodal information, including videos, textual descriptions, audio tracks, and cover images.
 MicroLens has been widely adopted in both micro-video recommendation tasks and multimodal learning research, providing a standard and comprehensive testbed for algorithm evaluation and model development.
+We mainly utilize the raw video data from the MicroLens dataset as model input in this work.
+We follow the dataset’s official splitting protocol, adopting a leave-one-out strategy, where the last item in each user’s interaction sequence is used for evaluation, the second-to-last for validation, and the remaining items for training.
+Hit Rate (HR@N)~\cite{he2017neuralcollaborativefiltering} and Normalized Discounted Cumulative Gain (NDCG@N)~\cite{j2002ndcg} are used as our ranking evaluation metrics.
 The original Bili\_Movie dataset also offers multimodal data and user–video interaction records for micro-videos.
 We further processed this dataset by downloading and preprocessing the original video content using the provided URLs.
 Notably, to ensure a consistent and comparable experimental setup, we adopt the same preprocessing pipeline, data splitting strategy, and evaluation protocol on Bili\_Movie as established in the MicroLens benchmark~\cite{ni2023microlens}.

-We mainly utilize the raw video data from the MicroLens dataset as model input in this work.
-We follow the dataset’s official splitting protocol, adopting a leave-one-out strategy, where the last item in each user’s interaction sequence is used for evaluation, the second-to-last for validation, and the remaining items for training.
-Hit Rate (HR@N)~\cite{he2017neuralcollaborativefiltering} and Normalized Discounted Cumulative Gain (NDCG@N)~\cite{j2002ndcg} are used as our ranking evaluation metrics.